ERnsTL/flowd/README.md

 Downsides of the approach taken by ```flowd```:

-1. *More copying.* This is a neccessary consequence since different programming languages are involved, which have different programming models, manage memory differently, manage objects and functions and methods totally differently.
+1. *More copying.* This is a neccessary consequence since different programming languages are involved, which have different programming models, manage memory differently, manage objects and functions and methods totally differently and thus cannot be loaded into each other's memory.
 Therefore they need and require to be the masters of their own address space organization and each component runs as an own process.
 In order to communicate, data copying across these process and address space borders is neccessary.
 This is done via the reliable central entity in the operating system, the OS *kernel*.
 Therefore, system calls, CPU ring switches and buffer copying are the required consequence to cross these process borders.

   Future note: It may be possible to create a production-mode version, where the inter-process communication is changed from network connections to in-process communication, which would reduce the amount of data copying.